ChunMinChang/blog/_posts/2017-08-19-exponentiation-by-squaring.md

 That is, if ```n``` is an **odd** integer, then the result of ```n = (n - 1) / 2``` is same as ```n = n / 2```.

-Thus, the code could be simplified as fellow:
+Thus, the code could be simplified as follows:

 ```cpp
 uint64_t pow3(unsigned int k, unsigned int n)